Focus Awards Level 3 Diploma in Playwork (NVQ) (RQF)

-The Focus Awards Level 3 Diploma in Playwork (NVQ) (RQF) is aimed at those learners who are working in and wish to progress to, a senior role in playwork settings.
-Where learners are already working in a playwork setting this qualification could be undertaken to consolidate and extend your knowledge, understanding and skills.
+The Focus Awards Level 3 Diploma in Playwork (NVQ) (RQF) is aimed at those learners who are working in, or wish to progress to, a senior role in playwork settings.
+Where learners are already working in a playwork setting this qualification could be undertaken to consolidate and extend your knowledge, understanding, and skills.

 Learners must achieve 46 credits from the 13 mandatory units and a minimum of 19 credits from the 11 optional units totalling 65 credits.

 Learner Entry Requirements

 Learners should be competent in literacy and numeracy to help with elements of communication.
 This is at the discretion of the centre as they may decide to use diagnostic testing methods to ascertain how they can support learners.

 Learners wishing to progress from this qualification can undertake the following qualifications:

 - Level 4 Award and Certificate in Playwork (RQF)

 - Level 5 Diploma in Playwork (RQF)

 - A degree in a related area, e.g. Early Years.